 - No annual fee: You won’t pay any fees to keep this card from year-to-year.
 As long as it doesn’t tempt you into debt, keeping it open indefinitely can help increase your credit score.

-- Accepts applicants with fair credit: You only need average credit to be approved for this card.
-While FICO does not have a definition for “average” credit, it defines “fair” credit as a score between 580 and 669.
+- Accepts applicants with fair credit: You only need fair credit to be approved for this card.
+It says so right on the CapitalOne website.
+Experian defines “fair” credit as a score between 580 and 669.

 - Quick access to a higher credit limit: Cardholders will automatically be considered for a credit limit in as little as six months.
 Making on-time payments and raising your credit limit may also help your credit score, as long as you keep your balance low.

 - High interest rate: This card has a high interest rate if you carry a balance from month-to-month.
 This might provide enough motivation for you to pay off your balance each month, but if it doesn’t, you could end up paying a lot of money in interest.

 - No rewards, sign-up bonus, or introductory APR: Many other cards offer these features, but not this one.
 Instead, if you’re interested in a rewards card or one with an intro deal, use the Capital One Platinum to build up your credit, so you’re more likely to be approved for one of those other cards later.

 The biggest reason to get this card is if you’re still working to build your credit, so that you can qualify for a better credit card or better loan terms later on.
 The Platinum Mastercard from Capital One can help you do this, as long as you use the card responsibly.

 How to Get the Most Out of This Card

 The best way to utilize the Platinum Mastercard is to use it as a tool and be intentional with how much you spend.
 The purpose of this card is to build credit, and the two best ways to do so are to make on-time payments and keep your credit utilization below 30% at all times.